-Study Details: The study takes place in the Canine Brains Project’s laboratory suite at Harvard University’s Center for Brain Science in Cambridge, Massachusetts.
-Funding for travel and lodging is available for participants who travel from out-of-state.
-Free parking is available.
+Study Details: The study is led by PhD candidate Sophie Barton.
+It takes place in the Canine Brains Project’s laboratory suite at Harvard University’s Center for Brain Science in Cambridge, Massachusetts.
+We may be able to provide limited funding for participants who travel to us from out-of-state.
 Dog brain scans are supervised by experienced veterinarians on the Canine Brains Project team.
-A member of our veterinary team will confer with the dog’s attending vet prior to participation and will perform an additional physical exam on the day of the brain scan.
+A member of our veterinary team will health screen all candidate dogs.
 Genetic data will be collected using a cheek swab and behavioral data will be drawn from questionnaires.

 Eligibility: The study is currently open to Labrador Retrievers, German Shepherds, Border Collies, and Eurohounds (sprint racing sled dogs) who are at least 1 year of age and in good health.
 We are interested in dogs who are actively engaged in work, as well as dogs who have little to no training for specific jobs.
 Dogs should have no metal anywhere inside or on their body (microchips are fine).

 Scheduling: We are currently enrolling Labrador Retrievers, German Shepherds, Border Collies, and Eurohounds.
-Enrollment will end August 1st of 2024.
+Enrollment will end December 31st, 2025.

 Enrollment: To enroll your dog in this study, please fill out the pre-registration form and/or email Sophie Barton at sbarton@g.harvard.edu.
 If you’re interested in the study but not sure yet if you’d like to participate with your dog, please reach out to Sophie for more information.